Belcarra/pi_zero_connected/README.md

 6. System boot complete

 When it is booted for the second time the network should be available when plugged into Windows or MacOS.

+N.B. for more information remove quiet and splash from cmdline.txt (see below)

 ### Cmdline.txt